CALL NOW

 What Happened

 The intersection sits in a busy residential corridor in the Blossom Valley neighborhood, where past crashes have occurred due to turning vehicles or failure to yield.
-Investigators have not yet determined which party was at fault.
-Skid marks and vehicle positions were documented by officers for collision reconstruction purposes.

 Medical Response